Power of Attorney in Winter Park

 Florida powers of attorney are either limited or general.

-The general power of attorney gives the agent broader powers to perform any legal act on the principle's behalf.
+- General power of attorney: gives the agent broader powers to perform any legal act on the principal's behalf.

 -